 Revenue recognition journal entries under ASC 606

-- What is revenue recognition?
+- What is a revenue recognition journal entry?

 - What is ASC 606?